 \subsection{Problem Definition and Related Work}

 Recently, Ma et al.~\cite{DBLP:conf/wabi/MaZK20} were the first to address the issue of multiple solutions to the flow decomposition problem, under a probabilistic framework.
 Later, they~\cite{findingranges} solve a problem (\emph{AND-Quant}), which, in particular, leads to a quadratic-time algorithm for the following problem: given a flow in a DAG, and edges $e_1,e_2,\dots,e_k$, decide if in \emph{every} flow decomposition there is always a decomposed flow path passing through all of $e_1,e_2,\dots,e_k$.
-Thus, by taking the edges $e_1,e_2,\dots,e_k$ to be the edges of a path $P$, the AND-Quant problem can decide if a path $P$ (i.e., a given biological sequence) appears in all flow decompositions.
-This indicates that $P$ is likely part of some original RNA transcript.
+Thus, by taking the edges $e_1,e_2,\dots,e_k$ to be the edges of a path $p$, the AND-Quant problem can decide if a path $p$ (i.e., a given biological sequence) appears in all flow decompositions.
+This indicates that $p$ is likely part of some original RNA transcript.

-We build upon the AND-Quant problem, by addressing the flow decomposition problem under the \emph{safety} framework~\cite{tomescu2017safe}.
+Another popular approach to address the issue of multiple solutions is the \emph{safety} framework, which was introduced by Tomescu and Medvedev~\cite{tomescu2017safe} for the genome assembly problem from bioinformatics.
 For a problem admitting multiple solutions, a partial solution is said to be \emph{safe} if it appears in all solutions to a problem.